Recovery Support Groups

 What is a Recovery Support Group?

-Every other month Norman Beecher, an Addiction Specialist, will facilitate a workshop on one of the below topics:
+Every other month, Norman Beecher, an Addiction Specialist and Hannah Brinley, a Learning and Development Specialist, will facilitate a two-hour workshop on the following topics:

-If you’e interested in joining an upcoming session, please complete the registration form below.
+If you’re interested in joining an upcoming session, please complete the application form below and a member of the team will be in touch.

 FAQs